GGxcollab/ObsidianVault/SC-300/Manage User Authentication.md

 		- ![[Pasted image 20240815113434.png]]
 - # Disable accounts and revoke user sessions
 	- ## Describe how to disable accounts and revoke user sessions
-		- **Thereare accasions when you need to disable an acoount and/or revoke an **
+		- **Thereare accasions when you need to disable an account and/or revoke an existing user session **